SDU-UAS-Center/DVM/docs/source/references/drone_logfile_input_format_AirData.md

 ### `time(millisecond)`

 The `time(millisecond)` column contains the number of milliseconds since the UAV was turned on.
-Usually there is a new line in the logfile every `200 ms`.
+Usually there is a new line in the log file every `200 ms`.
 Example value: `15600`

 ### `datetime(utc)`

 The `datetime(utc)` column contains a timestamp formatted as `%Y-%m-%d %H:%M:%S`.
-Usually there is a new line in the logfile every `200 ms`.
+Usually there is a new line in the log file every `200 ms`.
 Example value: `2023-03-02 10:10:59`.

 ### `latitude`